citp/privacy-policy-historical/c/ce/cel/celebrations.com.md

-> *The following text is extracted and transformed from the celebrations.com privacy policy that was archived on 2012-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121021092857id_/http%3A//www.celebrations.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the celebrations.com privacy policy that was archived on 2013-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130518044256id_/http%3A//www.celebrations.com/privacy) for the most accurate reproduction.*

-# Party Ideas, Party Planning Tips, Expert Advice - Celebrations
+# Privacy Policy | Celebrations.com

 CELEBRATIONS.COM recognizes and respects the importance of maintaining the privacy of our customers, registered members ("Members") and users, and has established this Privacy Policy as a result.
 The purpose of this Privacy Policy is to inform you of: